Continental Cordwood Conference 2011

 University of Manitoba Winnipeg, Canada June 11-12, 2011

 This was the first sight we encountered as we crossed the border from North Dakota into Manitoba.
-Hundreds of wind turbines turning in the 70 mph “breeze.”
+Hundreds of wind turbines turn in the 70 mph “breeze.”

 A building framework was erected by the engineering graduate students.
 It was approximately 12′ x 16′ but because it contains many purposely engineered, whimsical irregular angles that is certainly not the actual square footage.

-The workshop crew (below) listen intently to instructor Richard Flatau.
+The workshop crew (below) listens intently to instructor Richard Flatau.

-Dr. Kris Dick, Cliff Shockey and Richard & Becky Flatau served as instructors.
-17 students came from the graduate engineering program and from around the world: Sweden, Iran, Honduras and from many parts of Canada.
-We called one group the Fab Five (Olle that is slang for The Fabulous Five) who bonded and worked closely with one another to offer support and inspiration.
+Dr. Kris Dick, Cliff Shockey, and Richard & Becky Flatau served as instructors.
+17 students came from the graduate engineering program and from around the world: Sweden, Iran, Honduras, and many parts of Canada.
+We called one group the Fab Five (which is slang for The Fabulous Five) who bonded and worked closely with one another to offer support and inspiration.
 One gentleman changed his whole building design during the workshop.

 • Traditional sawdust mortar & sawdust insulation

 • Cellulose mortar & cellulose insulation

 • Cob and cordwood on the west section

 Cliff Shockey demonstrates the double wall technique while rocking his pink shirt and yellow gloves.